veromejia/testing/README.md

 You should also install the following tools

 `$ sudo apt-get install python3-venv`

 `$ pip install Flask`

 `$ pip intall Jinja2`

 `$ sudo apt-get install mysql-server`

 `$ pip install SQLAlchemy`

 `$ pip install python-crontab`

 `$ pip install twilio`

 ## Configuration

-_after installing the above mentioned requirements_
+After installing the above mentioned requirements_

 * Clone this repository https://github.com/veromejia/med_reminder.git

-* copy the folder TaskManager that is inside of med_reminder folder to the home directory
+* Copy the folder TaskManager that is inside of med_reminder folder to the home directory

-* go to the python file Taskmanager/job.py that now is in your home directory and replace the values of the following varialbes `account_sid = "Mytwiliosid"`, `auth_token = "MytwilioToken"`, `from_="myTwilioPhoneNumber"`, `sender="myEmail@gmail.com"`, and `password ="​myEmailPassword"` with your own credentials.
+* Go to the python file Taskmanager/job.py that now is in your home directory and replace the values of the following varialbes `account_sid = "Mytwiliosid"`, `auth_token = "MytwilioToken"`, `from_="myTwilioPhoneNumber"`, `sender="myEmail@gmail.com"`, and `password ="​myEmailPassword"` with your own credentials.

 ## Testing

 #### 1- Run the Cron jobs
-* go to the directory TaskManager that previously was copied in your home directory and run the python file setup.py
+* Go to the directory TaskManager that previously was copied in your home directory and run the python file setup.py

     `ex:`

     `~/TaskManager$ ./setup.py`

-    `The following cron's were created:`
+        The following cron's were created:`
-    `python3 /home/vero/TaskManager/taskmanager.py # medr-taskmanager`
+        python3 /home/vero/TaskManager/taskmanager.py # medr-taskmanager

     This script will create the crons that will be run every minute to check if there are active tasks to send a reminder